panzerdragoonlegacy/website/README.md

-There are a couple of Docker volumes which store the website's data called `cms_database_data` (Postgres database) and `cms_public_data` (Paperclip file attachements).
+There are a couple of Docker volumes which store the website's data called `cms_database_data` (Postgres database) and `cms_public_data` (Paperclip file attachments).
 Ensure that the contents of these volumes are included in every backup.

 Copyright